-- Section A questions in English, to be answered in English or non-verbally - Section B questions in French, to be answered in French or non-verbally.
+• Section B - questions in French, to be answered in French or non-verbally.

 The format is the same at Foundation Tier and Higher Tier, but with different stimulus questions for the Photo card and different stimulus materials for the Role-play.
 The timings are different too: